muhammadhassaan-solves/managing-ephemeral-and-persistent-volumes-in-k8s/README.md

 <h2>Description</h2>
-This project demonstrates how Kubernetes manages both ephemeral and persistent storage.
-It showcases the use of emptyDir, PersistentVolume, and PersistentVolumeClaim to highlight differences in data lifecycle and retention across Pod restarts.
+This project demonstrates Kubernetes volume management by deploying a MySQL database with persistent storage and an Nginx app using ephemeral storage.
+It helps verify how data is retained or lost when pods are restarted or deleted.
 <br />